 Steps South Bend has taken to become solar friendly

 South Bend reviewed and streamlined internal processes, clarified zoning ordinance language, trained firefighters on solar safety, and trained city staff to create a more seamless permitting and inspection process for new solar projects.

 The South Bend Common Council issued two resolutions (4578-16, 4650-17) in support of a transition to clean energy.
-South Bend has also participated in Solarize initiatives –volunteer-powered group discount programs - in 2017 and 2019 which assisted dozens of property owners in South Bend in going solar.
 The Historic Preservation Commission passed Resolution 17-03 encouraging building owners in Local Historic Districts to apply for approval of solar installations on a case-by-case basis.

 For installers: Where can I get more information about permitting and inspection process for solar installations in South Bend

 The Building Department provides an Electrical Permit Application for solar, as well as Solar Photovoltaic Permit Guidelines (helpful for determining which type of review process will be required for your permit) and Solar Installer Guidelines for inspections.

 Grid-tied solar energy systems require approval from the electric utility Indiana Michigan Power prior to installation.
-Instructions for submitting an Interconnection Application to Indiana Michigan Power can be found by project size.
+Instructions for submitting an Interconnection Application to Indiana Michigan Power through the online platform can be found on their Installing Generating Equipment page.